-In 2022, the Witzenberg municipal area accommodates 16 per cent of the Cape Winelands' populace, with a current population of 101 765 individuals.
-Projections indicate an anticipated rise to 114 140 persons by 2027, reflecting an estimated average annual growth rate of 2.0 per cent during this period.
-Notably, Witzenberg's projected population growth rate surpasses that of the broader Cape Winelands District, standing at 0.5 per centage points higher with a rate of 1.7 per cent.
-This demographic trend holds significant socio-economic implications for the region, influencing resource allocation, infrastructure development, and overall economic planning in the Cape Winelands.
-The mean household size is anticipated to persist at 4.0 individuals per household from 2022 to 2023, subsequently experiencing a marginal reduction to 2.9 by 2027.
-This constancy in average household size is influenced by various contributing factors, encompassing lower fertility rates, an aging demographic, divorce rates, cultural norms pertaining to intergenerational co-residence, and socioeconomic variables influencing patterns in employment, education, and the housing market..
+This demographic trend holds significant socioeconomic implications for the region, influencing resource allocation, infrastructure development, and overall economic planning in the Cape Winelands.
+The mean household size is anticipated to persist at 2.9 individuals per household in 2023.
+This constancy in average household size is influenced by various contributing factors, encompassing lower fertility rates, an aging demographic, divorce rates, cultural norms pertaining to intergenerational co-residence, and socioeconomic variables influencing patterns in employment, education, and the housing market.